TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-partitioning.md

 g.addV('vertexlabel').property('pk', 'pkValue')
 ```

-Example of limiting search of vertices to a single partition key.
-Following strategy will instruct Gremlin engine to perform traversal only within a given partition even though there may be vertices matching the criteria in other partitions.
+Following is an example of limiting search of vertices to a single partition key which demonstrates strategy that instructs Gremlin engine to perform traversal only within a given partition even though there may be vertices matching the criteria in other partitions.

 ```
 g.withStrategies(PartitionStrategy.build().partitionKey('pk').readPartitions('pkValue').create()).V('V1')